vudangRVC/rz-build-scripts-sst/rz-cmn-srp/README.md

     - `machine` : Specify the default machine chosen when no machine is passed as arguement.
     - `image` : Specify the default image to build where none is specified.

-- **features**: Quick toggles applied by the build scripts before BitBake.
-Lets you adjust layers, image packages, and GPU settings without editing code.
+### Layers and Graphics Customization

+The `features` section in `config.json` applies customization before BitBake runs.
+It adds or removes entries of meta-layer in BBLAYERS, adjusts image package lists, and sets GPU configuration.

-    - `layers`: Control Yocto layers.
-Supports either a specific layer path (has `conf/layer.conf`) or a folder of layers (adds/removes all valid sub-layers under it).
+- `layers`: Supports `add`/`remove` entries of meta-layer in BBLAYERS, either a specific layer path (has `conf/layer.conf`) or a folder of layers (adds/removes all valid sub-layers under it).
 - `libraries`: Control image packages. `add` appends packages, `remove` excludes packages (and marks as bad recommendations).
-    - `gpu`: Choose the graphic mode between Panfrost or no support.
-Use `"none"` or `"panfrost"` to toggle the configuration flag in kernel.
+- `gpu`: Choose a graphic mode.
+Available values:
+    - `"none"`: Disables graphics and no graphic configurations are applied.
+    - `"panfrost"`: Enables the Panfrost DRM driver via a conditional kernel configuration fragment.
+    - `"mali"`: Not currently supported by this build.
+Selecting `"mali"` has no effect and is treated the same as `"none"`.
 Example:
     ```json
     "features": {
         "layers": {